yoshuawuyts/buffer-graph/README.md

 [![npm version][2]][3] [![build status][4]][5]
 [![downloads][8]][9] [![js-standard-style][10]][11]

-Resolve a dependency graph (DAG) of functions that create Buffers.
+Resolve a dependency graph of buffers.

+Useful to manage multiple functions that rely on each other, and can recreate assets on the fly through means such as observing filesystem events.

 ## Usage
 ```js